 Both rides are basically an organized adventure engineered to ride

 The idea is you show up with your street-legal dirt bike and use your GPS tracks to point your way through the woods.

-In 2019 we will offer a variety of loops.
-In Colorado X-Roads of the Rockies will include over 20 loops.
+Both rides we will offer a variety of loops.
+In Colorado X-Roads of the Rockies will include over 25 loops.

-On the San Andreas 300 there will be a challenging and an EZ ADV loop.
-The Dual Sport loop will offer challenging sections and bail-outs.
+On the San Andreas 300 there will be challenging sections and bail-outs.

 These rides are multi day events that cover approximately 100-200 miles a day of mostly off-road riding.
 2 track trail, dirt and gravel roads with Singletrack options.
 Limited pavement is used to connect the off-road sections to amenities.